-Oakland warehouse fire: What was the Ghost Ship?
+What was the Ghost Ship?

 Story highlights

-- The building's owner received a citation for for hazardous trash and debris
+- The building's owner received a citation for hazardous trash and debris

-- here was no evidence of sprinklers and the building only had two exits
+- There was no evidence of sprinklers and the building only had two exits

 (CNN)As far as city officials in Oakland, California, were concerned, the dilapidated two-story structure at 1305 31st Avenue with the cracked, rusting facade was a warehouse in disrepair.